hydro-project/hydroflow/book/example_4_1_surface.md

 back to the `merge` operator we called `reached_vertices`.
 We feed the `join()` output
-through a `map()` as before, and then we feed the result into a [`tee()`](./surface_ops.md#tee) operator, which is the mirror image of `merge()`:  instead of merging many pull-based inputs to one output, it copies one input to many different outputs.
+through a `map()` as before, and then we feed the result into a [`tee()`](./surface_ops.md#tee) operator, which is the mirror image of `merge()`:  instead of merging many inputs to one output, it copies one input to many different outputs.
 Each input element is _cloned_, in Rust terms, and given to each of the outputs.